What Are Derogatory Marks and How Do I Remove Them?

 Derogatory marks are negative items on your payment history.
-They can be caused by a variety of things including failing to pay a utility bill or missing payments on a loan.
+They can be caused by a variety of factors, including late payments, foreclosure, bankruptcy, charge-offs, and other negative items on your credit report.
 It takes years for derogatory marks to be removed from your credit report, so it’s important to know what causes them and how to avoid them.
+[1]

 How do derogatory marks impact my credit score?